ducleh/Huy_Duc_Le_SAT/README.md

 * Clauses that prevent a vertex from being to more than one clique
 * Clauses that prevent two disconnected vertices from being in the same clique

-The encoding is obviously very primitive and can be optimized in numerous ways, such as decomposing the graph into strongly connected components, encoding pairs of vertices instead of vertex-clique pair, terminating earlier by incrementing the number of cliques, etc.
+The encoding is obviously very primitive and can be optimized in numerous ways, such as encoding pairs of vertices instead of vertex-clique pair, terminating earlier by incrementing the number of cliques, etc.

 ## User documentation
 Usage